FluxaORM v2: Code-Generation-Based Go ORM for MySQL and Redis

 }

-stringvarchar(255)
+stringvarchar(255) DEFAULT NULL

-string with tag orm:"required"varchar(255) NOT NULL
+string with orm:"required"varchar(255) NOT NULL

-string with tag orm:"length=X"varchar(X)
+string with orm:"length=X"varchar(X)

-string with tag orm:"length=max"mediumtext
+string with orm:"length=max"mediumtext

 Tips